[Editor’s note: This article is regularly updated to include the most relevant information available.]

 There were five reasons behind my bullishness on TTD stock.

 First, ad spending trends globally will re-accelerate in 2020 as companies across the globe up their ad budgets against an improving economic backdrop.
 Second, U.S. ad spending trends will improve even more than global ad spending trends, thanks to upped political spending in an election year.
 Third, U.S. digital ad spending trends will meaningfully accelerate, as consumers shift more aggressively to digital channel consumption, thanks to the mainstream rollout of 5G, the introduction of multiple new streaming services and the launch of cloud gaming platforms.
 Fourth, automation technology will continue to gain mainstream traction.
 As it does, programmatic advertising adoption uptake rates will remain robust.

 Fifth, the “open internet” will continue to gain momentum in 2020, as sustained regulatory pressures on Big Tech will force many of these companies to open up their walled gardens.

+The thesis, which remains entirely true today, is simple.
 Etsy has a visible opportunity to accelerate revenue growth and improve profit margins in 2020.
 Accelerated revenue growth will be driven mostly by broad economic improvements (which will provide support for increased consumer spending and increased ad spending) and partly by internal improvements.
 Newly acquired Reverb operates at lower take-rates than Etsy, and management will likely do all they can in 2020 to improve Reverb’s take-rates and therefore improve Etsy’s overall revenue growth rate.